zxl634/configurable-date-input-polyfill/README.md

 [![dependencies Status](https://david-dm.org/KreutzerCode/configurable-date-input-polyfill/status.svg)](https://david-dm.org/KreutzerCode/configurable-date-input-polyfill)
 [![devDependencies Status](https://david-dm.org/KreutzerCode/configurable-date-input-polyfill/dev-status.svg)](https://david-dm.org/KreutzerCode/configurable-date-input-polyfill?type=dev)

-The last Date-Input-Polyfill you will ever need.
+The last date-input polyfill you will ever need.
 A fancy and lightweight date input with a high number of configuration options for all needs.
-Supports European and American formatting and many other localisations.
+Supports any calendar format and contains a large amount of localizations.

 Just include this simple script and IE, Firefox, and OS X Safari will support `<input type="date">`, without any dependencies, not even jQuery!